 Veterans and dependents of veterans who plan to enroll at UVF are advised to contact the Admissions Department to begin the application process, as this will facilitate contact with UVF’s School Certifying Official (SCO).
 A list of forms that all veterans need to submit are:

-**All students: submit before the beginning of each term for which you are requesting education benefits.
+***All students: Submit as early as possible after finalizing registration of courses, and prior to the beginning of each term for which you are requesting education benefits.
+The earlier you submit, the more likely benefits will be processed on time.

 SCO Contact Information: